pegasystems/pega-helm-charts/charts/backingservices/charts/autopilot/README.md

 ## Custom models configuration

 The Autopilot Service uses a model list to determine which LLM models are available.
-Each model entry follows the format used by the `model_id` field: `provider/creator/model_name/version` (e.g., `azure/openai/GPT-5/2025-08-07`).
-The service routes requests to the appropriate provider endpoint based on this model metadata.
+The service routes requests to the appropriate provider endpoint based on the model metadata in each entry.
+The `model_id` field format differs by provider — see [Building model list](#building-model-list) below for the rules per provider.

-### Default fast and smart models
+## Building model list

-The service automatically assigns default `fast` and `smart` models from the model list:
+### For Azure OpenAI and Vertex AI

-- **1st model** in the list -> `fast`
+- **`name`** — Must match the deployment name as it appears in the LLM provider console (e.g., the Azure OpenAI Studio deployment name, or the Vertex AI model ID shown in Model Garden).
+This value is used as the display name and routing key.
-- **2nd model** in the list -> `smart`
+- **`model_path`** — Must be provided as an array of API endpoint paths relative to the provider base URL.
+For Azure OpenAI the path embeds the Azure portal deployment name (e.g., `["/openai/deployments/gpt-5/chat/completions"]`).
+For Vertex AI it embeds the model identifier (e.g., `["/google/deployments/gemini-2.5-pro/chat/completions"]`).

-- If only one model is available, it is used for both.
+### For AWS Bedrock

-To control which models are assigned as defaults, order your models file accordingly — the first two entries will be picked as `fast` and `smart` respectively.
+- **`model_id`** — Must be the **exact model ID as shown in the AWS Bedrock console**, including the cross-region inference prefix and version suffix (e.g., `us.anthropic.claude-3-7-sonnet-20250219-v1:0`, `us.amazon.nova-pro-v1:0`, `amazon.titan-embed-text-v2:0`).

 ### Option 1: Use the default models file bundled with the chart (recommended)